xinyacheung/xinyacheung.github.io/about.md

 I will be a postdoctoral fellow at Westlake University, continue to explore the intersection of <strong>complex systems</strong> and <strong>AI</strong>.
 My goal is to push the boundaries of interdisciplinary research at the crossroads of physics, artificial intelligence, and complex systems.

-Outside of my academic work, I enjoy learning new things, traveling, photography, and talking nonsense in English.</p>
+Outside of my academic work, I enjoy learning new things, traveling, photography, and talking nonsense in English.

 Some words have inspired me.
 I hope they inspire you too:

 <blockquote>
-"Do I need .., to be perfect?"
+  <p>"Do I need .., to be perfect?"</p>

-"Definitely no. Only you're alive and have passion.
-That's enough."
+  <p>"Definitely no. Only you're alive and have passion.
+That's enough."</p>

-"Don't be afraid you try you will learn something."
+  <p>"Don't be afraid you try you will learn something."</p>
 </blockquote>
 <br>
 <br>